 That said, nowadays, assembling a kit comes down to connecting a few parts with screws and cables.
 Most of the time, all the hard work is done in the factory.
 So no soldering or drilling is required.
-The assembly time of DIY 3D printer kits ranges between 1 and 16 hours, depending of the level of knowledge of the user.
+The assembly time of cheap 3D printer kits ranges between 1 and 16 hours, depending of the level of knowledge of the user.

 Basic Skills Required:

 - A little better than basic understanding of electronics

 - A little better than basic understanding of mechanical components

 - A little better than basic computer skills